AnkS4/LangChain_cohere_v2/README.md

     make run SCRIPT=filename.py
     ```

     Ex.
-For l1.py
+For 1.1.py
     ```bash
-    make run SCRIPT=l1.py
+    make run SCRIPT=1.1.py
-    $ Question [List top 10 artists with highest tracks]: Enter to use default query or ask any relevant query
+    $ Question [Which planet in the solar system has the most moons]: Enter to use default query or ask any relevant query
     ```

 ## 📂 Project Structure